-23. The landlords are entitled to the following:
+20. The landlords are entitled to the following:

-- a) Hearing Expenses.....\$20.00 - b) Vacant Possession of the Rented Premises. - c) An order for any and all costs associated with the Sheriff to enforce such a Possession Order should the Sheriff be engaged to execute the Possession Order.
+- a) Vacant Possession of the Rented Premises. - b) An order for any and all costs charged to certify the order or associated with the Sheriff to enforce such a Possession Order should the Sheriff be engaged to execute the Possession Order.